Austria qualifier 'do or die' for NI - Shiels

 The sides drew 2-2 in Belfast in October and the winners will be in a favourable position to progress.

-"It's do or die - there are so many words you can use but we have got to win," said Shiels.
+"It's do or die - there are so many words you can use, but we have got to win," said Shiels.

-With England five points clear at the top of Group D with four games to go, Northern Ireland and Austria look set to battle it out for second place and the play-off spot for the tournament in Australia and New Zealand.
+With England five points clear at the top with four games left, Northern Ireland and Austria look set to battle it out for the play-off spot for the tournament in Australia and New Zealand.

 - 'You live for these games' - Bell ready for crucial Austria test